Tucked far away from the sights

 A variety of soils, facings and elevations allow Ken to

-‘paint’ with this varied palette to produce Cherry Hill's premium
+‘paint’ with a varied palette to produce Cherry Hill's premium

 Ken holds a degree in both